jasonli-git/housing-intelligence/SPEC.md

 * known caveats
 * source metadata

-This keeps inference cheap, fast, and RAM-efficient.
+This keeps inference cheap and fast.
+On a local runtime it also keeps inference RAM-efficient; on a hosted one it keeps the billed token count small, which is the same constraint expressed in the other runtime's currency.

 ---